 Students will learn carpentry techniques and skills through a series of hands on projects.
-Emphasis will be placed on theory learned in Introduction to Construction Trades.
+Emphasis will be placed on theory learned in Introduction to Construction Trades & Residential Carpentry I courses.

 BT 165 Carpentry Lab II

 6 Semester Credit Hours Prerequisites: BT 161, 164